Xarelto Coupon & Prices

 - An herbal supplement called St John’s Wort

-- Are allergic to the active ingredient rivaroxaban or any of the other ingredients in Xarelto
+- Are allergic to rivaroxaban or any other ingredients in the medication

 Talk to your doctor before taking Xarelto if you: